 Down payment funding alternatives

 For many buyers, especially first-time buyers, saving up the funds for the down payment can be a seemingly insurmountable hurdle to home ownership.
-This doesn’t have to be the case.
+This does not have to be the case.
 As your mortgage broker, I can help you find creative ways to come up with your down payment.

 Using a gift for your down payment